 Academic Standards and Requirements

-Philosophy of the Division of Nursing
+Philosophy of The Barbara H. Hagan School of Nursing

-The faculty of the Division of Nursing in accord with Molloy College, believe that every person, as a biological, psychological, sociological, spiritual, cultural being, has an innate potential for self-actualization in a dynamic universe.
+The faculty of the School of Nursing in accord with Molloy College, believes that every person, as a biological, psychological, sociological, spiritual, cultural being, has an innate potential for self-actualization in a dynamic universe.
 We believe that human beings are entitled to an environment which fosters individual self-esteem and mutual positive regard.
 We hold in high esteem the inherent worth and dignity of all individuals.
 It is the concept of valuing, in relation to humanity-environment-health, which gives meaning to humanistic nursing practice.

-Each human being is an integrated whole evolving through time.
+Each human being is an integrated whole, evolving through time.
 The uniqueness of humanity is reflected through individuals, families and communities continuously interacting with their environment.
 Since environment influences the health and well-being of humanity, we recognize our collective responsibility to strive toward an environmentally better world.

 Health is a dynamic state of bio-psycho-socio-spiritual-cultural well-being.
 A responsible society provides a health care system that enables individuals to function at their highest level.
 Nursing meets the actual and potential needs of humanity by assisting a diverse, multicultural population to attain, maintain, and retain optimum health.